-We have also skirted the issue of what sort of messages one might want to send, how they might be detected or where they might be sent [42-45].
+We have also skirted the issue of what sort of messages one might want to send, how they might be detected or where they might be sent [43-46].
 The large delays associated with interstellar travel and the seeming fragility of species to cosmic insults suggests that messages should be constructed "for posterity" as opposed to for initiating a chat.
-One might also think of "colonization" as a goal as well [46].
+One might also think of "colonization" as a goal as well [47].
 In both regards, one ostensible virtue of inscribed mass channels is that once the message arrives, it is persistent as compared to electromagnetic radiation which is transient and thus must be sent repeatedly in order to assure the message is received.
-Of course, constructing mass packets to be hearty, easily detected and/or self replicative seems well outside our current engineering ken.
-Nonetheless, the notion of mass packet delivery does raise interesting questions about terrestrial biological history and perhaps SETI/xenobiological studies as well.
+Of course, constructing mass packets to be hearty, easily detected and/or self replicative seems well outside our current engineering ken, but does offer interesting questions for SETI-like lines of inquiry.